 In more simple terms, discovery in Oregon divorce cases is the exchange of information.

-What must be exchanged in a divorce case?
+What documents must be exchanged in an Oregon divorce case?

 For starters, Oregon law (ORS 107.089) requires that the parties exchange the following information within 30 days of being served with a petition for divorce: